Research & Internships

 After enrolling in university, I took up research with the Duke Aerolasticity Team, under supervision of Dr. Luisa Serafim and Earl Dowell.
 I was tasked to collect windtunnel pressure data for an airfoil section under "nonlinear" conditions.
 This meant studying the airflow as the wing changed its angle of attack, as air has elastic properties and doesn't immediately change in-phase with surrounding objects.

 Being able to study and conduct both methods of obtaining aerodynamic data (CFD and windtunnel) has vastly expanded my view in aeronautics, as this is what aerospace engineers use in the real world.
-It was an honor to be able to work with such a talented team (Dr. Serafim also noted working in tandem with researchers at NASA) on novel research projects.
+It is an honor to be able to work with such a talented team on novel research projects, and I hope to continue my involvement in aerodynamic research.

 List of past research papers (page redirects)